isaacsimmons/password-manager-dotfile-manager/README.md

-# Password Manager Dotfile Manager
+# Password Manager.env

-No, don't call it a dotfiles manager.
-It's about local dev env file/secrets sync/storage/backup via. password manager.

-This is designed to be a super-barebones dotfile manager that stores all of your dotfiles as secure notes in your password manager of choice.
-Simple -- lots of other good options out there but honestly I don't want most of the capabilities that they come with.
-Secure -- you already trust your password manager to store secure values and to synchronize them between computers.
+A simple command line utility to sync configuration files holding local development secrets to a password manager.

+Easily restore your development environment on a new machine, backup the API keys etc that you need to have a functioning local development environment.
+Synchronize those changes between multiple machines if applicable.

+Functions similarly to a relatively barebones dotfiles manager.
+Relatively barebones in terms of functionality.
+Not a full git repository, no history or branching.
+No templating, encryption, or OS specific flags.

+However, by relying on your password manager for storage, it gets a couple of things for free.
+* Synchronized.
+Multi-machine sync is baked in.
+* Secure.
+Secure storage for secrets -- that's what you're already using it for.
-Private -- honestly, even with encryption or templating, I don't really want my dotfiles in a public git repo, and putting them in a private repo adds another layer of authentication to the setup process.
+* Private.
+Even with encryption or templating, I don't really want my dotfiles in a public git repo, and storing them in a private repo adds another level of authentication to the process.
-Multi-machine -- again, your password manager provides this for you already.

 If you're just storing your .vimrc or whatever that's fine -- share away, but my development environments often contain secrets that I don't want to just throw into a git repository.

 # Dependencies